This Butter Chicken post may contain affiliate links. Please read my disclaimer.

 Instructions

-- Cut chicken into smaller chunks.
-Dice onion.
+- Cut 600 g chicken thighs into smaller chunks.

-- Sear chicken over medium heat.
+- Sear chicken over medium-high heat in a large pan, without oil.
 When it's almost 60-70% cooked, remove chicken and set aside.

-- Add chicken and spices and mix well, take care not to let the spices get burnt.
+- Add seared chicken and all the spices (1 tbsp curry powder, 1 tbsp garam masala powder, 1 tsp paprika powder, 1/4 tsp black pepper) and mix well, take note not to let the spices get burnt.

-- Add tomato paste and mix well.
+- Add 4-5 tbsp tomato paste and mix well.
 If it's too dry, you can add a few tablespoon of water.

-- Add coconut milk and let it simmer over low heat.
+- Add 300 ml coconut milk and let it simmer over low heat.